CenturyLinkCloud/PublicKB/Security/customer-testing-clc.md

 Any test intended to exploit known, or to find new, vulnerabilities in systems, applications or infrastructure configurations.

-Note that CenturyLink does not allow customer testing of any parts of the shared infrastructure, any testing must be scoped within a customer’s own deployed solution.
+Note that Lumen does not allow customer testing of any parts of the shared infrastructure, any testing must be scoped within a customer’s own deployed solution.

 **Required Notification:** Advanced notice to the CLC help desk if the testing is performed on CLC infrastructure by opening a ticket at help@ctl.io.
 Also, report any findings related to CLC infrastructure vulnerabilities by opening a ticket at security@ctl.io.